 Why not focus on yourself?
 You have the time and it can be so beneficial to yourself, your mental health, and your life!
 With all these great ideas, you might want to share them with your friends and family, but you can’t exactly just hop in the car and go over to tell them during this time of self-isolation.
 So, what do you do?

 Staying in Touch with Others

-You can still stay in touch with your loved ones and communicate during self isolation.
+You can still stay in touch with your loved ones and communicate during self-isolation.
 Luckily, we live in a technically advanced age where we can keep in touch and even still see each other through technology.
 While this section is short, it’s to the point.

-Here’s some ideas to communicate and stay in touch with your friends and family:
+Here are some ideas to communicate and stay in touch with your friends and family:

 Girls Night via Skype, FaceTime or other apps

 Call them and have a nice talk over the phone

 It’s not that hard to socially distance yourself, while still communicating with others.
 Give it a try!
 Tell all your family and friends about the new ideas you have to keep yourself busy during isolation!
 Maybe you can pick a hobby-buddy and do it over live chat or webcam.

 There's just one more thing I'm going to ask you to do.
 GET OUTSIDE!
 Self Isolation doesn't mean you have to keep yourself cooped up in your home.
 Go for a walk, spend some time in your backyard, just get outside while keeping yourself at a reasonable distance (7 ft) from other people.

 As you can see, there’s no reason to worry about keeping yourself busy or sane during self-isolation.
 Even if you live alone, you can still stay in touch with others, be productive, and stay sane during what may seem like an eternity of solitude.